japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 fetchBlockSync...FIXME

-Synchronous (and hence blocking) fetchBlockSync to fetch one block `blockId` (that corresponds to the xref:storage:ShuffleClient.adoc[] parent's asynchronous xref:storage:ShuffleClient.adoc#fetchBlocks[fetchBlocks]).
+Synchronous (and hence blocking) fetchBlockSync to fetch one block `blockId` (that corresponds to the storage:ShuffleClient.md[] parent's asynchronous storage:ShuffleClient.md#fetchBlocks[fetchBlocks]).

-fetchBlockSync is a mere wrapper around xref:storage:ShuffleClient.adoc#fetchBlocks[fetchBlocks] to fetch one `blockId` block that waits until the fetch finishes.
+fetchBlockSync is a mere wrapper around storage:ShuffleClient.md#fetchBlocks[fetchBlocks] to fetch one `blockId` block that waits until the fetch finishes.

 fetchBlockSync is used when...FIXME